 Difference between Copyright, Trademark and Patent

-Everyone has confusion on what is the difference between patent, trademark and copyright.
+copyright.
 Even I had this confusion Once; I thought all the three were the same.
-No worries, we are here to help you clear out your confusions.
+No

 Let me give you a smooth ride what they are.
 Let’s start off with what is Patent.